heisarzola/unity-development-tools/README.md

 # Unity Development Tools
-This repository is a collection of several tools and code snippets to improve development speed and practices for the [Unity game engine](https://unity3d.com/).
+This repository is a collection of several tools and code snippets to improve development speed, and promote best practices when using the [Unity game engine](https://unity3d.com/).

 ## Getting Started

 The easiest way to make use of the provided tools, is to download the zip of the project and copy-paste the parts you want into your Unity solution.

 (If you don't know how to open .zip files, you can simply install [7-Zip](http://www.7-zip.org/) to open it, and extract the folders where you want them.)

+Likewise, every subfolder in this repository has its own README.md file with a direct link to download that specific folder, alongside specific subfolder descriptions, notes and tips.

+Finally, every script was documented for easy usage when making use of [Visual Studio](https://www.visualstudio.com/).
+When referencing the different classes and elements, descriptions of what each method does and parameter you should provide will appear, so please abstain from removing the "/// <summary></summary>" segments on methods and properties.
+They are there for your own good.

 ## About The Author